openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 .. tab:: NCS 2

-   Only if you want to perform inference on Intel® Movidius™ NCS powered by the Intel® Movidius™ Myriad™ 2 VPU or Intel® Neural Compute Stick 2 powered by the Intel® Movidius™ Myriad™ X VPU, follow the steps on :ref:`NCS2 Setup Guide <ncs guide>`.
+   Only if you want to perform inference on Intel® Neural Compute Stick 2 powered by the Intel® Movidius™ Myriad™ X VPU, follow the steps on :ref:`NCS2 Setup Guide <ncs guide>`.
    For more details, see the `Get Started page for Intel® Neural Compute Stick 2 <https://software.intel.com/en-us/neural-compute-stick/get-started>`_.

 .. tab:: VPU